asplake/agendashift-open/workshops/outside-in-strategy-review.md

 The Agendashift Outside-in Strategy Review (OI-SR) is described in the 2019 book *[Right to Left: The digital leader’s guide to Lean and Agile]*.
 It comprises five sessions:

   1. **Agree on a timeframe** – with [Celebration-5W]
-  2. **The outside-in questions** – capturing objectives for each of the following five layers in turn, sequenced to expose internal contradictions when looking back up/out in the customer direction:
+  2. AS given in the [Outside-in Strategy Review (OI-SR) template], the **outside-in questions** – capturing objectives for each of the following five layers in turn, sequenced to expose internal contradictions when looking back up/out in the customer direction:

        1. Customer
        2. Organisation